 The Reflex-Study (Vienna Part)

-The part of the REFLEX study which was conducted in Vienna was publicly accused of being fraudulent which let to investigations by the Medical University of Vienna where the study was conducted.
-As a result, part oft he study was retratced for obvious de-blinding.
-In a scientific workshop organised by both the FMK and the German FGF (Forschungsgemeinschaft Funk) on 'Mobile Telecommunications and genetic make-up' in 2008, experts provided their insights into the REFLEX study and other relevant scientific studies.
-This article summarizes the contents oft he workshop:
+The part of the REFLEX study which was conducted in Vienna was accused of being fraudulent which led to investigations by the Medical University of Vienna where the study was conducted.
+As a result, part of the study was retracted for de-blinding.
+A press release of Sep 1, 2008 by the MUV described the results of the investigations into the accusations.
+This press release stated that the "conducted experiments [...] are 100% fabricated".

 Do mobile phones damage the genetic make-up?

-Four international, top-level speakers answered this question at an information event run by the Forschungsgemeinschaft Funk e.V.
+Four international top-level speakers answered this question at an information event run by the Forschungsgemeinschaft Funk e.V.
 (FGF – Radio Research Association) and the Forum Mobilkommunikation (FMK – Forum for Mobile Communication) on 17.9.2008 in Vienna.
-The event provided both an overview of the current state of scientific knowledge in this field and also discussed the recent controversies surrounding the apparently manipulated studies at the Medical University of Vienna.
+The event provided both an overview of the current state of scientific knowledge in this field and also discussed the recent controversies surrounding the suspectedly fraudulent studies at the Medical University of Vienna.
 The experts were all agreed that higher and more verifiable quality criteria are required to ensure good scientific practice.

 Genotoxicity, Prof. Dr. Jürgen Kiefer, formerly of Giessen University, Germany